cuijiyao01/docker-k8s-training/sample-app/exercise_04_reviews_as_helm_chart.md

 - Do some stuff in the UI of both services and test your deployment.

 ## Troubleshooting tips
+- You can extract the tar-ball to see the templates inside the helm chart with `tar --extract --verbose --gunzip --file=bulletinboard-reviews-chart.tgz`
+- The reviews chart contains network policies!
-If you encounter difficulties you can use `--dry-run --debug` with the helm install command to view the generated yaml files.
+- If you encounter difficulties with helm you can use `--dry-run --debug` with the helm install command to view the generated yaml files.